mdeguzis/documents/patching/patching.md

 ```
 vim source-0.1.0/file1
 ```

 Create a diff of the file as your patch.
-Compare your changed file in the .orig folder, to the clean file in the source-0.1.0 directory.
+Compare your changed file in the new folder, to the clean file in the source-0.1.0.orig directory.

 ```
 diff -uNr source-0.1.0.i.orig/file1 source-0.1.0/file1 > mychanges.patch